Ministers and Staff

 - if you are in need of prayer….I believe in the power of prayer!!

-You'll find Dawn juggling her work here at church, loving on the families and little ones at Kavanaugh Kids day out or doing homework, artwork and cooking with the kids at Kava-kids.
+You'll find Dawn juggling her work here at church, loving on the families and little ones at Kavanaugh Kids day out.

-Dawn and her husband Ken have seven grown children, two sons-in-law, two daughters-in-law and two granddaughters and a new grandbaby on the way.
+Dawn and her husband Ken have seven grown children, two sons-in-law, two daughters-in-law and four granddaughters and one grandson.
 She loves spending time with her grandkids.
 When not spending time with their kids and grandkids, Dawn and Ken enjoy remodeling projects, spending time with friends and watching baseball…..Go Rangers!!

 DIRECTOR OF YOUTH MINISTRIES